 To the world you may be one person; but to one person you may be the world.

 Miss Liz has been a part of the KinderCare team since 2005.
 She graduated from Rivier College with a bachelor's degree in Human Development and a minor in Social Work.
 She transferred from the KinderCare in Portsmouth after moving back into the area.
-She has a daughter who is the love of her life and love spending time with her.
-Liz daughter is also attending Nashua KinderCare in their Kindergarten Program.
+She has a daughter who is the love of her life and she loves spending time with her.
+Her daughter is also attending Nashua KinderCare in their Kindergarten Program.
 In April of 2016 Miss Liz was promoted to management as our Program Specialist and Health and Safety Coordinator as she is moving up her career ladder as she hoping to one day become an Assistant Director.
 Working along side children has been the most rewarding job she could ever ask for.
 She loves to see them grow and learn something new everyday.
 She looks forward to getting to know you and your children.